Updated: June 2019

-Going in the end of October and having an hour or two showers every day, the dirt road and hill to the top of the zip line becomes a mud slide.
+Going at the end of October and having an hour or two showers every day, the dirt road and hill to the top of the zip line become a mudslide.
 We came out battered and bruised, but the actual zip lining was well worth it!

 The zip line is 750 meters and there are two options available.
 You can either sit or lie superman style.
 Two people can go at a time so you don’t have to share the incredible view on your own.

 Coming back you have a choice of a 10 min walk to the beach below or you can zip line back again to the start (which is the option we went for)

-The views are spectacular and the experience offers a unique way to see the island and it’s beauty.
-It’s not as scary as it looks, its actually quite slow and laid back.
+The views are spectacular and the experience offers a unique way to see the island and its beauty.
+It’s not as scary as it looks, its quite slow and laid back.

 Las Cabanas beach resort

 GPS: 11.144233, 119.393028

 Leaving the best for last!
-At the end of Corong Corong beach you will find one of the places to stay on the island.
-This is the place to unwind and enjoy the view, the service is first class, food is delicious and they have some great cocktails!
-You can read more about our stay at Las Cabanas Beach resort here.
+At the end of Corong Corong beach, you will find one of the places to stay on the island… Las Cabanas beach resort.
+This is the place to unwind and enjoy the view.
+The service is first class, food is delicious and they have some great cocktails!

 Las Cabanas is most popular for its incredible sunsets.
 If you explore El Nido on a scooter you will often pass locals asking if you going to Las Cabanas to see the sunset.

 There is snorkelling gear available from the bar at a reasonable daily rate.
 Ask the staff to point you to the best snorkelling spots and you will be mesmerised for hours!